• Jump To … +

 Now lists are really cool.
 There are a few ways to implement them, this is how I’ve done it

+nil represents the end of a list.
 It’s necessary to define this so iterating functions know when to complete.
+All other nodes will have False as the first value in their pair

 export const nil = pair(True)(True)

-if applied to nil
+isNil returns True if applied to nil and False otherwise

 isNil(nil) // => True